Injuries In Young Athletes – What Parents Can Watch For

 What to watch for: Gradual pain, stiffness, aching, visible swelling, tenderness.

-Ivy Rehab Network’s sports injury screenings are custom-designed for schools, affiliated organizations and individual patients.
+Ivy Rehab Network’s sports injury screenings are custom-designed for schools, affiliated organizations, and individual patients.
 Sports injury screenings are often paired with functional movement screenings, which are used to evaluate athletes’ movement patterns, functional limitations, and joint stability when in motion.

 What to watch for: Popping sound, immediate pain/weakness, loss of motion.

 The Ivy Rehab ACL Return-to-Sport program is part of a comprehensive ACL rehabilitation approach that takes the recovering athlete through a series of targeted and progressive tests to assess and train for correct movement techniques.
-This methodology will allow for safe and optimal return to sport and lessens your chances of suffering another ACL injury.
+This methodology will allow for a safe and optimal return to sport and lessens your chances of suffering another ACL injury.

 What to watch for: General pain, swelling, warmth, bruising, redness, impaired movement.

 Again, Ivy Rehab offers Complimentary Injury Screenings!
 Whether it’s a sprain, a twist, or just general pain, we’re here to help.
 Rather than doing research online and attempting to self-diagnose, come in and speak with a licensed physical therapist who can explain what’s going on and get your athlete back in the game with the proper treatment.